-When the Company acquires or disposes of real property, equipment or its right-of-use assets, it shall be executed by the department using the asset, and the management department upon the approval in accordance with the preceding paragraph.
+When the Company acquires or disposes of real property, equipment or its right-ofuse assets, it shall be executed by the department using the asset, and the management department upon the approval in accordance with the preceding paragraph.

 - IV.
-Appraisal reports of real property, equipment, or right-of-use assets - In acquiring or disposing of real property, equipment, or right-of-use assets thereof where the transaction amount reaches 20 percent of the Company's paid-in capital or NT\$300 million or more, the company, unless transacting with a domestic government agency, engaging others to build on its own land, engaging others to build on rented land, or acquiring or disposing of equipment or right-of-use assets thereof held for business use, shall obtain an appraisal report prior to the date of occurrence of the event from a professional appraiser and shall further comply with the following provisions: - (I) Where due to special circumstances it is necessary to give a limited price, specified price, or special price as a reference basis for the transaction price, the transaction shall be submitted for approval in advance by the board of directors; the same procedure shall also be followed whenever there is any
+Appraisal reports of real property, equipment, or right-of-use assets In acquiring or disposing of real property, equipment, or right-of-use assets thereof where the transaction amount reaches 20 percent of the Company's paid-in capital or NT\$300 million or more, the company, unless transacting with a domestic government agency, engaging others to build on its own land, engaging others to build on rented land, or acquiring or disposing of equipment or right-of-use assets thereof held for business use, shall obtain an appraisal report prior to the date of occurrence of the event from a professional appraiser and shall further comply with the following provisions: - (I) Where due to special circumstances it is necessary to give a limited price, specified price, or special price as a reference basis for the transaction price, the transaction shall be submitted for approval in advance by the board of directors; the same procedure shall also be followed whenever there is any subsequent change to the terms and conditions of the transaction.

-- subsequent change to the terms and conditions of the transaction. - (II) Where the transaction amount is NT\$1 billion or more, appraisals from two or more professional appraisers shall be obtained. - (III) Where any one of the following circumstances applies with respect to the professional appraiser's appraisal results, unless all the appraisal results for the assets to be acquired are higher than the transaction amount, or all the appraisal results for the assets to be disposed of are lower than the transaction amount, a certified public accountant shall be engaged to perform the appraisal and render a specific opinion regarding the reason for the discrepancy and the appropriateness of the transaction price: - 1.
+- (II) Where the transaction amount is NT\$1 billion or more, appraisals from two or more professional appraisers shall be obtained. - (III) Where any one of the following circumstances applies with respect to the professional appraiser's appraisal results, unless all the appraisal results for the assets to be acquired are higher than the transaction amount, or all the appraisal results for the assets to be disposed of are lower than the transaction amount, a certified public accountant shall be engaged to perform the appraisal in accordance with the provisions of Statement of Auditing Standards No. 20 published by the ROC Accounting Research and Development Foundation (ARDF) and render a specific opinion regarding the reason for the discrepancy and the appropriateness of the transaction price: - 1.
 The discrepancy between the appraisal result and the transaction amount is 20 percent or more of the transaction amount. - 2.
 The discrepancy between the appraisal results of two or more professional appraisers is 10 percent or more of the transaction amount.